 Rose Petal-Lavender Punch Recipe (1990’s)

-A perfect refreshing summertime punch when the roses are in full bloom, so is the lavender & lemon verbena.
+A perfect refreshing summertime punch when the roses are in full bloom, and so is the lavender & lemon verbena herbs.
 Hugo’s in West Hollywood changed my life in the 1990’s, by serving me their herbal tea in a French coffee press.
 I’ve been using one ever since.
-This is very messy project with a stock pot and strainer; the French coffee press just makes it so much easier!
+Making tea from fresh herbs and rose petals can be a very messy project with a stock pot and strainer; the French coffee press just makes it so much easier!

 Make a pretty rose-herb wreath to go around the punch bowl or pitcher.
 Using trailing rosemary, baby roses, & lavender blossoms with thin floral wire.
 Bundle together & wind the floral wire around the flowers & herbs several times to make a round wreath.
 Usually takes a couple of the wires to do it.